moneroexamples/onion-monero-blockchain-explorer/README.md

 The key features of the Onion Monero Blockchain Explorer are

  - available as a hidden service,
- - no javascript, no web analytics trackers, no images,
+ - no javascript, no cookies, no web analytics trackers, no images,
  - open sourced,
  - made fully in C++,
  - the only explorer showing encrypted payments ID,